Infineon/ml-tflite-micro/README.md

 ## Overview

-The ml-tflite-micro library is a pre-compiled TensorFlow tflite-micro runtime library for Infineon PSoC™ 6 microcontrollers.
+The ml-tflite-micro library is a pre-compiled TensorFlow tflite-micro runtime library for Infineon PSOC™ 6 microcontrollers.

 ### What is Provided